gtcx-protocol/gtcx-ecosystem-agile/README.md

 ### Executive summary ✨
 GTCX is sovereign verification infrastructure for global trade.
 Five core protocols — TradePass, GeoTag, GCI, VaultMark, and PvP — turn identity claims, geolocation evidence, policy evaluations, custody events, and settlement instructions into independently verifiable proofs that CRX, SGX, and AGX use to automate permits, listings, and settlement.
 The result is moving from weeks of paperwork and opaque intermediaries to same‑day approvals and sub‑second settlement.

+### TL;DR
+- What it is: verification infrastructure that makes legitimacy provable and portable across agencies, borders, and markets.
+- Who it serves: regulators (consistent permits and oversight), producers/exporters (market access with proof), buyers/finance (counterparty assurance and atomic settlement).
+- How it works: protocols generate proofs; PANX verifies; Cortex analyzes; CRX/SGX/AGX use proof to automate permits, listings, and settlement.

 ### Core components at a glance
 - TradePass — Identity & authorization: verifies people/orgs; issues time‑boxed roles/entitlements.
 - GeoTag — Provenance evidence: cryptographic location/timestamping and device attestation.